Last Updated on July 23, 2026 by Daniel Globe

 Hollywood Highlights: Walk of Fame, Chinese Theatre, and Farmers Market

 Note: Parking on Hollywood Boulevard fills quickly and costs $15–$25 or more.
-Arrive early or use the Metro Red Line Hollywood/Highland station to skip the hassle entirely.
+Arrive early or consider taking the Metro B Line (Red) to the Hollywood/Highland station to skip traffic and parking hassles entirely.

 Pasadena Escape: The Huntington, Gamble House, and Garden Strolls